texstudio-org/texstudio/README.md

 * Update or extend the [user manual](http://texstudio.sourceforge.net/manual/current/usermanual_en.html) or [the wiki](https://github.com/texstudio-org/texstudio/wiki).
 * Write tutorials or create screencasts.
 * Package TeXstudio for your favorite distribution or platform.
 * TeXstudio is written in C++/Qt.
 Programmers are welcome to implement new features or fix bugs.
-Code development take place on github.
+Code development takes place on github.
 Pull-requests, direct patches or changed files are welcome.

 It is a good idea to announce your plans on the texstudio issue list.
 So everybody knows what's going on around TeXstudio and there is no duplicate work.
 For questions how you can contribute contact one of the developers.